Almond: Toxicity

 Bitter almonds contain some 40 times the trace levels of cyanide found in sweet almonds.
 Extract of bitter almond was once used medicinally, but even in small doses, its effects are severe or lethal, especially in children; the cyanide must be removed before consumption.
-The acute oral lethal dose of cyanide for adult humans is reported to be 0.5–3.5 mg/kg of body weight (approximately 50 bitter almonds), so that for children consuming 5–10 bitter almonds may be fatal.
+The acute oral lethal dose of cyanide for adult humans is reported to be 0.5–3.5 mg/kg of body weight (approximately 50 bitter almonds for the average adult), so that for children consuming 5–10 bitter almonds may be fatal.
 Symptoms of eating such almonds include vertigo and other typical cyanide poisoning effects.

 Almonds may cause allergy or intolerance.
 Cross-reactivity is common with peach allergens (lipid transfer proteins) and tree nut allergens.
 Symptoms range from local signs and symptoms (e.g., oral allergy syndrome, contact urticaria) to systemic signs and symptoms including anaphylaxis (e.g., urticaria, angioedema, gastrointestinal and respiratory symptoms).

 Almonds are susceptible to aflatoxin-producing moulds.
 Aflatoxins are potent carcinogenic chemicals produced by moulds such as Aspergillus flavus and Aspergillus parasiticus.
 The mould contamination may occur from soil, previously infested almonds, and almond pests such as navel-orange worm.
 High levels of mould growth typically appear as grey to black filament-like growth.
 It is unsafe to eat mould-infected tree nuts.

 Some countries have strict limits on allowable levels of aflatoxin contamination of almonds and require adequate testing before the nuts can be marketed to their citizens.
 The European Union, for example, introduced a requirement since 2007 that all almond shipments to the EU be tested for aflatoxin.
 If aflatoxin does not meet the strict safety regulations, either the entire consignment must be reprocessed to eliminate the aflatoxin or it must be destroyed.

-Breeding programs have found a trait known as high shell-seal.
-High shell-seal provides resistance against these Aspergillus species and so against the development of their toxins.